-B. Other Requirements
+Section B. Other Requirements

-1. The permittee shall install a permanent rain gauge at the plant site and keep daily records of rainfall.
-Monitoring records must be retained on site, or be readily available for review by a TCEQ representative for a period of three years from the date of the record.

-- 2. This general permit does not authorize the operation of, or discharge from a domestic sewage treatment facility.
+- 1. The permittee shall install a permanent rain gauge at the plant site and keep daily records of rainfall.
+Monitoring records must be retained on site, or be readily available for review by a TCEQ representative for a period of three years from the date of the record. - 2.
+This general permit does not authorize the operation of, or discharge from a domestic sewage treatment facility.
 All domestic sewage must be disposed of by an on-site domestic wastewater system authorized under 30 TAC Chapter 285 (relating to On-Site Sewage Systems), or by other methods authorized by the commission. - 3.
 Quarrying is prohibited within 500 feet of any onsite or offsite water supply well. - 4.
 During quarrying activities, should an artificial penetration (e.g. drilled water well) be encountered, quarrying in that area must immediately cease, and the well must be plugged in accordance with 16 TAC Chapter 76.
 Documentation of well plugging must be maintained in the P3 and quarrying may commence following proper documentation. - 5.
 If blasting is conducted at the quarry, the date and time of blasting must be recorded in the P3. - 6.
 This general permit is applicable to quarrying activities only.
 If another industrial manufacturing activity is conducted at the quarry site (e.g., concrete production) authorization under an individual wastewater permit or another general permit is required. - 7.
-New quarries applying for coverage under this general permit are not required to comply with either the effluent limitations under Part VIII.A or the Erosion and Sediment Controls conditions under Part V.D(1) during initial operations of the site to allow for excavation and construction of the sedimentation pond(s).
+New quarries applying for coverage under this general permit are not required to comply with either the effluent limitations under Part IX.A or the Erosion and Sediment Controls conditions under Part VI.C.4 during initial operations of the site to allow for excavation and construction of the sedimentation pond(s).
 During this time period, the permittee is prohibited from any sale, transfer, or processing (crushing or splitting) of aggregates.
 This initial time period must not exceed 180 days from the date of executive director approval of the NOI.
-All other terms and conditions of this general permit are applicable following NOI approval by the Executive Director. - 8.
-Existing quarries authorized under the Multisector Storm Water General Permit (TXR050000), Construction General Permit (TXR150000), and/or an individual TPDES permit are granted a 90 day compliance period from the date the executive director grants authorization of the NOI to achieve compliance with all terms and conditions of this general permit. - 9.
-This general permit may be reopened and amended, or permittees authorized under this general permit may be required to obtain authorization under an individual permit based on inspections and/or water quality sampling conducted in the John Graves Scenic Riverway in accordance with Texas Water Code §26.555. - 10.
-In addition to other conditions and requirements of this general permit, permittees authorized under this general permit are subject to compliance and enforcement provisions under Texas Water Code §§26.556 and 26.558.
+All other terms and conditions of this general permit are applicable following NOI approval by the executive director.

+- 8. This general permit may be reopened and amended, or permittees authorized under this general permit may be required to obtain authorization under an individual permit based on inspections and/or water quality sampling conducted in the John Graves Scenic Riverway in accordance with Texas Water Code §26.555. - 9.
+In addition to other conditions and requirements of this general permit, permittees authorized under this general permit are subject to compliance and enforcement provisions under Texas Water Code §§26.556 and 26.558. - 10.
+In accordance with federal Construction and Development Effluent Limitation Guidelines (ELGs) at 40 Code of Federal Regulations (CFR) Part 450: - (a) The permittee shall minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste and other materials present on the site to precipitation and to stormwater; and - (b) Discharges of wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds, and other construction materials are prohibited under this general permit.

-C. Additional Requirements Applicable to On-Site Dust Suppression, Soil Compaction, Irrigation, and Fire Protection
+Section C. Additional Permit Requirements Applicable to On-Site Dust Suppression, Soil Compaction, Irrigation, and Fire Protection

-The following requirements are applicable to the use of process wastewater, mine dewatering, and storm water associated with industrial activity for on-site dust suppression, soil compaction, irrigation, and fire protection.
+The following requirements are applicable to the use of process wastewater, mine dewatering, stormwater associated with industrial activity for on-site dust suppression, soil compaction, irrigation, and fire protection construction stormwater, and certain non-stormwater discharges.
 These requirements are in addition to all other requirements outlined in this general permit.